 Prior to her 2009 election, Ms Thiébaut worked with several community groups in the South-West borough for 8 years: CEDA, Carrefour d’éducation populaire de Pointe-Saint-Charles and the Table de quartier Concertation Ville-Émard–Côte Saint-Paul, where she coordinated the revitalisation program Operation Galt.
 She is therefore particularly involved in the Turcot Mobilisation, which she helped create.

-Ms Thiébaut has a 7-year-old daughter who attends a neighbourhood school.
+Ms Thiébaut has a 9-year-old daughter who attends a neighbourhood school.
 She has a Bachelor’s degree in Project Coordination and Community Organizations (Paris) and a Masters-level certificate in Social Economy (UQAM).

 Reelected in 2013, she closely follows the development of west Saint-Henri and Canada Malting, the Lionel-Groulx sector as well as the future of eastern Pointe-Saint-Charles (Bridge sector).
 She also works on the issues of social development and housing, as well as on environment related projects (éco-quartier program, local sustainable development plan, food waste collection).